 QuickAdvice – Investment Calculator

 Quick Advice is a basic calculator which will quickly project your retirement income based on the inputs you provide.
-Just type in your basic info (age, estimated retirement age, salary, other income), then enter your retirement and non-retirement savings, current asset allocations, ongoing investment contributions, and other expected retirement income, such as a pension.
+Just type in your basic info (age, estimated retirement age, salary, other income), then enter your retirement savings and non-retirement savings, current asset allocations, ongoing investment contributions, and other expected retirement income, such as a pension.
 Click return and the tool displays three numbers which represent a monthly retirement income based on weak, average, and strong market conditions.
 This can help you plan your retirement as long as you have a decent idea of what your expenses will be when you retire.

 RetirementCalculator.com offers more than just a quick way to run some retirement calculations.
 The blog and written content are where the real value lies, with articles on retirement planning with IRAs and 401k plans, life insurance, assisted living, reverse mortgages, and related topics.
 Of course, you can always use the retirement calculator on their site to run a few numbers to help you calculate how long your retirement savings will last.